-We have operating facilities in Bothell, Washington and Miami, Florida.
+We have operating facilities in Bothell, Washington and Miami, Florida, as well as an administrative facility in Melbourne, Australia.

 We lease approximately 9,400 square feet of office and laboratory space in Bothell, Washington under a lease agreement expiring in January 2024.